rttappdevelopers/scripts/Linux/README.md

-ps -u  {username}     # Shows processes owned by a user top                   # Command Line Task Manager, shows resource utilization htop                  # More human-readable version, may not be installed
+ps -u  {username}     # Shows processes owned by a user top                   # Command Line Task Manager, shows resource utilization htop                  # More human-readable version, may not be installed ls /proc/{pid}        # Process information and printable strings in memory
 ```

 ## Kill